-This type of running is named after Australian potato farmer, Cliff Young, who won everyone’s heart when he came out of nowhere and broke the record for the Aussie Westfield ultramarathon back in 1983.
-The 544 mile (875km) endurance race is, to this day, considered one of the most grueling long-distance runs which begins in Sydney and ends in Melbourne.
+Back in 1983 Aussie potato farmer, Cliff Young, won everyone’s heart when he came out of nowhere and miraculously broke the record for the Australian Westfield ultramarathon.
+This grueling 544 mile (875km) endurance race is, to this day, considered one of the hardest long-distance runs which begins in Sydney and ends in Melbourne.

-Cliff Young abruptly came onto the ultramarathon scene at the ripe old age of 61.
-He grew up on an isolated farm in the outback and when challenged by a multitude of journalists on whether or not he had the capacity to run the Westfield route simply shrugged it off and joined the other athletes at the starting line.
-Quite a character – Cliff ran in overalls and wellies, he ran without his false teeth as they rattled and he cut holes in his trousers for ventilation.
+Cliff appeared on the ultramarathon scene at the ripe old age of 61 having never competed before after spending his life working on isolated farm in the outback of Australia.
+After being challenged by a lot of journalists on his capability to run the Westfield route alongside some of the world renowned ultra runners he simply shrugged it off and joined the other athletes at the starting line.
+Quite a character, Cliff ran in overalls and wellies, he ran without his false teeth as they rattled and he cut holes in his trousers for ventilation.

 As everyone leaped off the starting line Cliff was quickly left behind.
 He slowly shuffled along behind the others and people were sure he’d drop out of the race in no time.
 As the days went on, Cliff got closer and closer to the winning pack but nobody was quite sure how.
 The other runners, all of whom were professional athletes, planned a schedule of 18 hours running and 6 hours sleeping.
 Cliff had a slightly different tactic and decided he didn’t need any sleep!
 When asked why, he said: